lschierer/RUT/packages/luke/20060130/carbon-dioxide-is-like-cigarettes.md

 ---

-title: Carbon Dioxide is like cigarettes?
+title: "Carbon Dioxide is like cigarettes?"
 date: 2006-01-30 15:08:53
 tags:
   -  global-warming